 During times of use, be sure to fold the blanket and set it somewhere it will not be sat on or otherwise crushed.
 I like to toss mine over the back of my living room chairs.
 Not only are they handy, but they add a pop of color and pattern to the room.

-Final Thoughts on How to Care for a Wool Blanket
+Final Thoughts on The Complete Guide to Wool Blanket Care

 If you were once hesitant to invest in good wool blankets, now you know that caring for them is not difficult to do – and you will enjoy knowing you’ve got a product that will last a lifetime!